Karen Wolk Feinstein, PhD

 David A. Golebiewski, MA

-Mr. Golebiewski is the Strategic Communications Director for the Jewish Healthcare Foundation (JHF) and its supporting organizations, the Pittsburgh Regional Health Initiative (PRHI) and Health Careers Futures (HCF).
-His primary responsibilities include interviewing and writing (articles; case studies; the monthly WINDOW newsletter; the ROOTS magazine), generating content for the Foundation's websites and social media sites, assisting with event planning, execution and marketing, and other communications-related duties.
+Mr. Golebiewski is the Chief Communications Officer for the Jewish Healthcare Foundation (JHF) and its supporting organizations, the Pittsburgh Regional Health Initiative (PRHI) and Health Careers Futures (HCF).
+In this role, he works to develop strategies to enhance all aspects of internal and external communications.
+His primary responsibilities include media relations; interviewing and writing (including articles, case studies, op-eds, talking points, the monthly WINDOW newsletter, and the ROOTS magazine); generating strategic content for the Foundation's websites and social media channels; and assisting with event planning, marketing, and execution.
 Throughout his undergraduate and graduate studies, Mr. Golebiewski worked as a communications assistant at The Heinz Endowments, a new media communications assistant at Carnegie Mellon University, a communications consultant for the Pittsburgh Food Revolution, the editor of Duquesne University's Off the Bluff magazine, a writer at Pop City magazine, and as a sports writer for the Pittsburgh Tribune-Review and The Pittsburgh Sports Report.
 He earned his bachelor's degree in journalism and multimedia at Duquesne University, and his master's degree in professional writing at Carnegie Mellon University.

 Ms. Greene is the Executive Assistant to the president and CEO of the Jewish Healthcare Foundation (JHF) and its supporting organizations.
 Prior to joining JHF, Ms. Greene worked for 20 years as a bookkeeper/accountant/administrative assistant to the president and owner of a wholesale flooring company.
 She also has experience in public accounting, having held positions with several local firms.
 Ms. Greene holds an associate's degree in specialized business systems from Computer Systems Institute of Pittsburgh.